How Preventive Dentistry Can Help Your Oral and Financial Health

 When Is the Right Time to Start Preventive Dentistry?

 Brushing and flossing are a major part of preventive dentistry.
-Watching what you eat and drink also play a large role in maintaining your dental health.
+Watching what you eat and drink also plays a large role in maintaining your dental health.
 You can start right now by scheduling an appointment for a checkup for yourself or your children.

 If you’re not sure how to begin with preventive dentistry, then contact a local dentist and ask.
 Prevention is also about education, and your dentist’s office will gladly give you the information you need to maintain your dental health while preventing expensive dental problems from showing up.